Conflict

 Location

-البدو, Baidou, Ar Raqqah, Syria
+البدو, Baidou, Raqqa, Syria

 Geolocation

-Airwars assessment
+Airwars Assessment

 A woman named as Zubaydah al-Rahim Sheikh Hassan and her daughter Reem Mohammad al Musa (pictured) died in the al Badou neighbourhood whilst trying to leave the city of Raqqah, local sources alleged.
 There was some discrepancy in reports, therefore it is not clear how the two died; in equal measure sources suspected the US-led Coalition and the explosion of a land mine to be the cause of death.